zackhasacat/Clone/docs/mechanics/Avatar and Clone Mechanics.md

 The player is teleported and swapped with these NPCs when they wish to "take control".
 Their inventories are swapped, and their positions.

+The player's original body must stay inside of a tube for them to be able to control the other clones.